San Jose del Pacifico Grand Dirt Tour, Oaxaca

 While Out Riding

 The San José del Pacífico Grand Dirt Tour is a six-day loop that showcases Oaxaca and its geographical, botanical, and cultural variety.
 Setting off from Templo de Santa Domingo de Guzmán, it exits Oaxaca de Juaréz – the state’s capital city and its cultural and artistic hub – in a somewhat unorthodox way, up and over a ridge line on a bumpy two-track, setting the tone for this distinctly backcountry route.

 The outward leg consists primarily of rural terracerías that connect small communities, wending their way from one corn crop to the next.
 It eases bikepackers into dirt road touring, Mexico-style, and in all likelihood, you’ll be sharing bumpy thoroughfares with dilapidated pickup trucks, parked donkeys, fellow cyclists, many of whom are on singlespeeds, as well as horse and carts.
 Paralleling it and crossing it on occasion, this route almost completely avoids the paved highway to the coast and is a gentle insight into traditional Oaxacan farming life.

 Leaving the Valles Centrales, the route strikes south-east into the cloud forest towards the popular, highway-side settlement of San José del Pacífico – a great spot to take an additional day’s rest, especially if your legs are still easing into mountain riding.
 After coursing up and down through the lush, often misty forests typical to this area, the return loop is a wilder and less travelled affair.
-First it hurdles a remote mountain high pass that’s close to 3,000 metres in elevation, tracing an old mtb race, the Reto Totohua, that was last held in 2013.
+First it hurdles a remote mountain high pass that’s close to 2,900 metres in elevation, tracing an old mtb race, the Reto Totohua, that was last held in 2013.
 The descent down the other side is a long and thrilling one, eventually breaking out across a hot, dusty plain that’s home to vast patches of agave plantations.
 Those who enjoy an evening tipple will be especially pleased to know that Oaxaca is famed for its mezcal, best served from a small, travel-friendly (and reassuringly lightweight) jícara, a cup fashioned from the gourd of the calabash tree.